nakato/HiJet-S510P-Notes/README.md

   * Shops are unlikely to know all required standards referenced in the manual.

 This is thus a collection of information I've needed or think I may need in the future quickly.
-For example, I only want to convert the service intervals once, and I think it is possible that I may need to know what battery I can use on the vehicle in very quickly one day, as that is a consumable item.
 I welcome additional contributions of information.

 ## Disclaimer